weakish/htm/README.txt

 License

-0BSD, excluding dependencies which have various licenses.
+0BSD, excluding dependencies that have various licenses.

 Reference